Banner Image

 Community Capacity Grants

-• £29,000 to develop a derelict waterfront site in Tobermory, Mull, to create a hub for community wellbeing and outdoor activities.
+• £29,000 to develop the Aros waterfront in Tobermory as a hub for community well-being, marine and coastal outdoor activities, and educational opportunities

 Environment Grants